A FAQ is a list of Frequently Asked Questions. Click on a heading to display more detail on that topic.

 Who can join U3A Moreland?

-Membership is open to retired and semi-retired people.
+Membership is open to retired and semi-retired people over 50 years of age.
 No qualifications are required to join and enrol in courses.

 Who are the course tutors?